ManiVaultStudio/ExamplePlugins/README.md

 After unzipping you should have an `ExamplePlugins-master`, after cloning you should have an `ExamplePlugins` folder, after navigating to this folder, continue with the next step.

 ## Project setup
-You'll need to define a `MV_INSTALL_DIR` variable and provide it to CMake, as described in the ManiVault install guide.
+You'll need to define a `ManiVault_DIR` variable and provide it to CMake, as described in the ManiVault install guide.
 This variable is used to find your local ManiVault installation and defines an install location for the example plugins.

 For Windows, using the CMake GUI:
 1. Launch CMake (available here: https://cmake.org/)